-Interest Only Mortgage Calculator
+Our Interest Only Mortgage Calculator enables you to understand the following information:

 With an an interest only mortgage you pay only interest and no principal during the first three, five, seven or ten years of the loan, which is called the interest only period, and then loan converts into an amortizing mortgage and you pay both principal and interest for the remainder of the mortgage, which is called the adjustable rate period because your interest rate is subject to change.
 Interest only mortgages are often referred to as 3/1, 5/1, 7/1 or 10/1 Interest Only ARMs (IO ARMs) with the first number indicating the length of the interest only period and the second number indicating how frequently the interest rate can change during the adjustable rate period.
-For example, with a 5/1 IO ARM, you pay only interest at a fixed interest rate for the first five years of the loan and then you pay both interest and principal plus your mortgage rate is subject to change and potentially increase on an annual basis for the remaining 25 years of the mortgage.
+For example, with a 5/1 interest only mortgage, you pay only interest at a fixed interest rate for the first five years of the loan and then you pay both interest and principal plus your mortgage rate is subject to change and potentially increase on an annual basis for the remaining 25 years of the mortgage.

 Review our comprehensive explanation of how an interest only mortgage works including key program terminology, reasons to select an interest only mortgage and informative examples